armbrustlab/NWPac_amplicon/README.md

 # NWPac_amplicon
-Fully reproducible, cloud- or cluster-ready pipeline for workup of 16S/18S amplicon sequence data.
+Scripts and other necessary files to build a cloud- or cluster-ready pipeline for workup of 16S/18S amplicon sequence data.
+The pipeline is designed to be fully reproducible.
 Currently configured to process data from three cruises in the NW Pacific Ocean.

 ## Software we'll need
 These scripts and directions assume you are beginning with a blank machine image -- i.e., with nothing but the operating system and the standard preinstalled packages.
 Depending on your platform, you may already have some or all of the necessary software installed.
 If so, go ahead and skip right to the processing scripts.
 To execute the scripts in this pipeline, you'll need: